sensu/sensu-go-workshop/lessons/operator/12/README.md

      sensuctl create -f asset.yaml
      ```

+     We used the `--rename` option to install the asset under a asset naming scheme we are using in the check defintion.
+This way if you ever in a situation where you need to fork a Sensu plugin and build your own asset, you'll be able to install the custom version as a drop-in replacement without having to edit your existing check configurations.

 1. **Observe the service health check result.**

-   Check the Sensu event list again to see the check result.
+   Wait a minute, and check the Sensu event list again to see the check result.

    ```
    sensuctl event list